itconsultis/weixin-payment/README.md

 # weixin-payment

-A pain-free PHP client library for WeChat payments
+A pain-free WeChat payment client library for PHP 5.5+

 ## What it does